gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

         | 4edbbac249de4cd7914fde693b0f404c | glance | image | Image Service of OpenStack |
         +----------------------------------+--------+-------+----------------------------+

-Once you have it add the new end-point:
+Once you have it, add the new end-point:

 ::